Field Note: Grief MisXdressed

 We all deserve soft landings.
 We deserve space and time to grief.
 We are allowed to feel our feelings without interference.

-But we have to acknowledge it, give it space, and treated with reverence it deserves.
+We have to acknowledge GRIEF, give it space, and treat it with the reverence it deserves.